quentin29200/GettingStarted/README.md

 Opencompare.org has for objectives to help a community of users to import, edit, view and use array of products in a given domain.

-The purpose of this project is to generate, from a comparison matrix template, an HTML representation.
-This export is highly configurable because we want to handle different graphic aspects of the matrix, for example the ability to:
+The purpose of this project is to generate, an HTML representation, from a comparison matrix template.
+This export is highly configurable because we want to handle different graphic aspects of the matrix.
+For example the possibility to:
 * add colors on the headers of the features
 * add colors on certain types of value (color "yes" boolean value in green)
 * reverse the matrix (the products are displayed at the top instead of being displayed on the left side)

-In terms of web technology, it uses HTML5, CSS and Javascript.
-The solutions runs on any devices (cellphones, tablets, computers, etc ...).
-The procedure takes as input a comparison matrix, some configuration items an generates taticlly a set of HTML, CSS and Javascript files.
+In terms of web technology, we use HTML5, CSS and Javascript.
+The solution runs on any devices (cellphones, tablets, computers, etc ...).
+The procedure takes as input a comparison matrix, some configuration items and generates taticlly a set of HTML, CSS and Javascript files.
 The result is usable on any browser.

 ### 2. Result
+Since the beginning of the project, we developed several things.
+Indeed, we first created 2 classes : Param and DataStyle.
+Objects of Param class contains a collection of DataStyle.
+This class allows us to get the JSON data with text color or background information,  from a JSON file created by us. <u>For one JSON file, there are several DataStyle created owned <b> to </b> this structure</u>.
+Param also contains attributes to describe the matrix ; if the name of the PCM is shown, or if the features' name are shown.
+Those classes are used in an other class, CSSExporter - the second point developed, for the generation of css files.
+CSSExporter also use Genesis librairy.

+Thirdly, we developed HTMLExporterCustom, which looks like the HTMLExporter file which already exists in the project.
+It's used for the generation of HTML file, and the creation of the matrix from OpenCompare.
+Param class is an attribute in this class.
+Param put some coloration on the matrix, and on specifics data, and also change the matrix's look.
+Futhermore, the exportation is working, the CSS file and the HTML file are generated and are put into an archive zip.

+Functions had been developed in order to change the matrix's aspect.
+Now, there is a possibility to reverse the matrix : the products are at the bottom of the matrix, and the features are on the left.
+The name of the matrix can be show or not.
+If the matrix is big, the user can show the features at the bottom of it. <u>We can apply a sort by increasing or decreasing order on feature.
+Still on features, but with products too, functions rangein and rangeout permits to show data in accordance with a gap or with an exact value.</u>

 ### 3. License